-Prerequisite: AET 201 (Lec 2 hrs, Lab 4 hrs)
+Prerequisite: AET 101S or IND 239 (Lec 2 hrs, Lab 4 hrs)

-This is the second in a series of design courses in which students build upon AET 201 to learn the essential elements of form and space.
-This will include presenting the results in two or three-dimensional media.
-Upon completion, students will be able to select, test and manipulate those elements into a coherent, meaningful, and useful organization of space, structure, and enclosure. (as needed)
+In this course students learn the elements of form and space and those principles that control their organization in our built environment.
+Emphasis is on presenting the results in two or three-dimensional media (e.g. one, two, and three point renderings and architectural models).
+Upon completion of this course, the student will be able to select, test, and manipulate those elements into a coherent, meaningful, and useful organization of space, structure, and enclosure.
+(F)